-Date of Adoption: May 24, 2012 Legal Reference: NA
+Date of Adoption: May 24, 2012 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015

 Policy No. 403.61.
 Harassment

 It is the policy of this school to maintain an environment that is free from harassment.
 All employees have the right to work in an atmosphere that promotes equal opportunities free from all forms of discrimination and conduct that could be harassing, coercive, or disruptive.